akhil324/DSA-MindMaps/README.md

-# 🏛️ The DSA Architect's Toolkit 🏛️
+# 🏛️ The DSA Toolkit 🏛️
 ### A Visual Journey to Mastering Data Structures & Algorithms

-Welcome, future code architect!
+Welcome!
 This repository is designed to be your one-stop, visual guide to mastering Data Structures and Algorithms.
 Forget dry, dense textbooks.
 Here, we learn by seeing, connecting, and building—just like a real architect.

 Our mission is to transform complex DSA concepts into clear, interconnected mind maps and provide targeted practice to help you build a strong foundation for acing coding interviews and writing brilliant code.

 ---

-### The Architect's Journey: A Three-Part Plan
+### The Journey: A Three-Part Plan

 This repository is structured in three simple, progressive parts.
 Follow them in order to go from apprentice to master.